sheremet-va/vi-fetch/README.md

 #### withHeaders

 This method lets you manipulate `Response` headers, if you depend on them.
 All responses of the mock will return these headers.
-If you don't specify your own headers, `mockApi` tries to guess it from the content you provided as a response.
+If you don't specify `Content-Type` header, `mockApi` tries to guess it from the content you provided as a response.

 ```ts
 import { test, expect } from 'vitest';